flax-lang/flax/README.md

 - For macOS people, simply call `make`
 - Linux people, follow roughly the instructions in `.travis.yml`, they have been tested on Ubuntu 14.04 LTS and up.
 - A C++14-compatible compiler should be used, `g++-6` is good.
 Due to *reasons*, `clang++` doesn't like `libstdc++`, and `libllvm` from `apt` is linked with `libstdc++`, so you basically need to use `g++` on Linux.
-- Find the 'flaxc' executable in 'build/sysroot/usr/local/bin'
+- Find the `flaxc` executable in `build/sysroot/usr/local/bin`
-- Additionally, the (admittedly limited) standard library will be copied from './libs' to './build/sysroot/usr/local/lib/flaxlibs/'
+- Additionally, the (admittedly limited) standard library will be copied from `./libs` to `./build/sysroot/usr/local/lib/flaxlibs/`

 - The `shakefile` still works, however.